theabhiraj/number_quest/README.md

 This project is licensed under the MIT License.

-# Number Quest Puzzles
+# No. Quest Puzzles

-This repository contains 525 puzzles for the Number Quest game, organized from easiest to hardest difficulty levels.
+This repository contains 525 puzzles for the No. Quest game, organized from easiest to hardest difficulty levels.

 ## Puzzle Structure